AbhinavSingh97/PersonalTextEditor/README.md

-fun times on git
 # PersonalTextEditor
-hi poop
-A text editor built in java constructed from scratch
+A personal text editor with basic functionality and a retro type of feel A text editor built in java constructed from scratch, with personal theme